7RU7H/CTFs/HackTheBox/Retired-Machines/Attended/Attended-Helped-Through.md

 - When I put capability pieces together I can actually achieve stuff!
 Beyond Root:
 - Patch the machine to prevent a buffer overflow
+- Test all my Linux Battleground counter measures as VulnNet node shells would just take more time to configure

-[XCT is a ](https://www.youtube.com/watch?v=uAvvrBO7zlk) - We will solve Attended, a 50-point machine on HackTheBox.
+[XCT is current top number one on HTB](https://www.youtube.com/watch?v=uAvvrBO7zlk) - We will solve Attended, a 50-point machine on HackTheBox.
 For user, we will be sending some emails back and forth and then append a payload that exploits a Vim RCE, followed by adding a malicious ssh config.
 For root, we will exploit a custom OpenBSD binary that is used as an AuthorizedKeysCommand for SSH.
 [XCT](https://app.hackthebox.com/users/13569) is currently ranked 1 on HTB with 14 user FBs, 28 system FBs - 248 solved machiens, 7 FB on challenges with 266 total solved, also end games and fortress completions.
 This guy is awesome.
 My hope is learn from maybe 10 boxes completed by XCT for the next 5 months or so.
 Along with Snowscan and few other I want to try be like the best as early as possible and be more than the average Ippsec viewer - Ippsec is still awesome, I want to suppass the average ASAP.

 ## Recon